deborahLevy130/seathru_NeRF/README.md

 ## Datasets

 [Here](https://drive.google.com/uc?export=download&id=1RzojBFvBWjUUhuJb95xJPSNP3nJwZWaT) you will find the underwater scenes from the paper.
-Extract the files into the data folder and you can train SeaThru-NeRF with those scenes:
+Extract the files into the data folder and train SeaThru-NeRF with those scenes:

 ```
 ./scripts/train_llff_uw.sh
 ```

 In ```'${SCENE}'``` put the name of the scene you wish to work with.

+For more datasets formats you can refer to [multinerf](https://github.com/google-research/multinerf)

+For now our NeRF works on looking forward scenes.

 ### Running SeaThru-NeRF on your own data